The Warlords of Draenor Mage Guide

 If you want to be successful in WoW PvP you must prepared for your opponent.
 This is especially important for Mages who used to fight with their mana more than their health.
 When you run out of mana, you are incapable of mitigating damage any longer, crowd controlling, or doing much of anything else.

 With the 5.0.4 patch mana pools became essentially bottomless.
 A mage wouldn’t use 10% of their mana much less run out.
-As of patch 5.4 this is still the case.
+THis hadn’t changed in Warlords.

 But, there are exceptions to the rule – for Frost Mages especially you will find that there is a great deal more survivability in your spec because of the power of spells like Ice Block and Frost Nova.
 You can usually withstand almost double the damage as your counterparts – of course your burst damage potential is greatly diminished (barring flavor of the month effects,) but you have some interesting talents that make up for that.